anttonalberdi/metadeep/README.md

 | genome4 | <chr [262]>| <chr [196]>| <chr [282]>| 508       | 740         |

 ### Convert a genome database into a metabolite database (gedb2medb)
 The genome database can be converted into a metabolite database to display the role each metabolite can play across genomes.
+The function also identifies the level of exchanging capacity depending on the role of the metabolite as source, transit or sink across different genomes.

 ```r
 allgenomes_gedb <- gedb2medb(allgenomes_gedb)